arjundevarajan/arjundevarajan.github.io/collections/startups.md

 description: The various startups I've been involved in
 ---

+Note: all of the logos below are clickable if you're curious to hear about my experiences with them.

 ## Currently

 [![AddShoppers](../../assets/images/as.png)](./startups/addshoppers.html)

 &nbsp;

 ## Companies I've Led

 [![Toucan AI](../../assets/images/toucan_logo.png)](./startups/toucan-ai.html)

 &nbsp;